North Melbourne railway station

-North Melbourne railway station is the junction for the Craigieburn, Flemington Racecourse, Sunbury, Upfield, Werribee and Williamstown lines in Victoria, Australia.
-It serves the inner-northern Melbourne suburb of West Melbourne, and opened on 6 October 1859.
+North Melbourne railway station is a commuter and regional railway station on the suburban Craigieburn, Flemington Racecourse, Sunbury, Upfield, Werribee and Williamstown lines; and the regional Seymour line, part of the Melbourne and Victorian railway networks.
+It serves the inner north-western suburb of West Melbourne, in Melbourne, Victoria, Australia.
+North Melbourne is a ground level premium station and major junction, featuring six platforms: two side platforms, and two island platforms with two faces each.
+It opened on 6 October 1859, with the current station provided in 2009.

-Located on the northern edge of the Central Business District, the station is listed on the Victorian Heritage Register.
+The station is listed on the Victorian Heritage Register.

 History

 The first railway through the site of North Melbourne station was today's Williamstown line, and the first section of the Melbourne, Mount Alexander and Murray River Railway Company line (to Sunbury), which both opened on 13 January 1859.
 On 6 October 1859, the first passenger station, with two platforms, was opened, and on 9 June 1886, the present six-platform station opened.

 The new station was of free classical architecture.
 Red brick was used, with cream brick banding, along with verandas and cast iron lace work.
 As built in 1886, North Melbourne had six platforms, with four platform buildings containing ladies' toilets and a ladies' waiting room.
 The main booking office, waiting room and station master's office were near the ramp to Platform 1, and the men's toilets and porters' offices were located under the ramps themselves.

-In December 1973, the suburban train stabling yard to the north the station opened, as part of the City Loop project.
-The footbridge that links the sidings with the Macaulay maintenance centre was also provided around that time.
+In December 1973, the suburban train stabling yard to the north of the station opened, as part of the City Loop project.
+The footbridge that links the sidings with the Macaulay stabling yard was also provided around that time.
 In 1974, the station buildings on the northern concourse were provided and, in the 1980s, as part of the construction works for the City Loop, the ramps to Platforms 1 and 2 were altered, and the platform extended at the down end.

 In May 1995, a washing plant and additional sidings in Melbourne Yard, located to the west of the station, were provided, as part of the Jolimont Yard rationalisation.
-On 19 July 1996, North Melbourne was upgraded to a Premium Station.
+On 19 July 1996, North Melbourne was upgraded to a premium station.